 Cris Rapp concentrates his practice in the area of commercial and construction litigation.
 He is a graduate of the University of Virginia School of Law, where he was editor-in-chief of The Journal of Law and Politics and received a Hardy C. Dillard Fellowship in Legal Research and Writing.
 He received his undergraduate degree, cum laude, from Princeton University.

 Prior to pursuing a career in law, Mr. Rapp was an associate editor at National Review and a staff writer with the Center for the Study of Popular Culture.
-His writing has appeared in Reader’s Digest, National Review, The American Enterprise, the New York Post, the Palm Beach Post,and other publications.
+His writing has appeared in Reader’s Digest, National Review, The American Enterprise, Touchstone, the New York Post, the Palm Beach Post, and other publications.

-- Represented nursery grower in successful arbitrations against national agricultural insurance carriers in disputes under Federal Crop Insurance Act.
+- Represented nursery growers in successful arbitrations against national agricultural insurance carriers in disputes under Federal Crop Insurance Act.

-- Represented contractors and material suppliers in successful actions under Florida's construction lien law.
+- Represented property owners contractors and material suppliers in successful actions under Florida's construction lien law.

-- Represented homeowner in successful action under Florida's construction defect statute.
+- Represented homeowners, non-profit organizations, and material suppliers in successful actions under Florida's construction defect statute.